enzo-project/enzo-e/getting_started.rst

 ----------------------------
-Getting started using Enzo-P
+Getting started using Enzo-E
 ----------------------------

-This page will help you get Enzo-P and Cello up and running.
+This page will help you get Enzo-E and Cello up and running.
 It covers downloading the source code, porting the code to new platforms, configuring and compiling the code, and running a sample test problem.

 Downloading
 ===========

-``Enzo-P / Cello`` is currently in beta-testing.
-To obtain the latest version of the source code, you may clone it from the Bitbucket repository `Enzo-P / Cello bitbucket repository
+``Enzo-E / Cello`` is currently in beta-testing.
+To obtain the latest version of the source code, you may clone it from the Bitbucket repository `Enzo-E / Cello bitbucket repository
 <https://bitbucket.org/cello-project/cello-src/>`_:

    ``hg clone https://bitbucket.org/cello-project/cello-src``

-Before compiling ``Enzo-P / Cello``, you will also need to download and install 1.``Charm++``, 2.``HDF5``, 3.``libpng``, and 3.``libboost``:
+Before compiling ``Enzo-E / Cello``, you will also need to download and install 1.``Charm++``, 2.``HDF5``, 3.``libpng``, and 3.``libboost``:

 1. Install ``Charm++``